-Execution inside the Tower, away from the gawping crowds, was a privilege reserved for those of high rank or for those who had dangerously strong popular support.
+Execution inside the Tower was a privilege reserved for those of high rank, or for those who had dangerously strong popular support, to keep them away from the gawping crowds.
 Ten people were beheaded on Tower Green which stretches to the west of the White Tower.

-The best known among those executed on or near Tower Green are three former queens of England.
-Two were the wives of Henry VIII.
+The most well known among those executed on or near Tower Green were three former queens of England.
+Two of those queens were wives of Henry VIII.

 Anne Boleyn was executed by the clean stroke of an expert swordsman shipped in from France especially for the occasion.
 On the day of her execution, she enquired, 'I heard say the executioner was very good, and I have a little neck.'

 By contrast, Margaret Pole who was another victim of the axe was said to be much less lucky in her final moments.
 A blundering executioner was said to have ‘hacked her head and shoulders to pieces’.

 Today, at the very site of these executions on Tower Green you can see a memorial sculpture and quote dedicated to those who were condemned to death by order of the state.

 Our exclusive premium decoration of the White Tower, the centre of the Tower of London.
 Built on the orders of William the Conqueror, the White Tower has now stood for almost 1000 years.